noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - thus you can do `var name = () => "noah"; name.last = "hall"`
 - methods: function values bound to object properties
   - `this` refers to the containing object,
-    - unless call/apply intercept or its an arrow fn
+    - unless call/apply intercepts the context or its an arrow fn
 - properties: identifers bound to objects
 - x.constructor
 - shallow vs deep copies
   - all builtin copy operations on any js object type create shallow copies
     - e.g. spread, concat, slice, arr.from, obj.assign/create, etc
-  - for deep copies, use structuredClone / stringify -> parse
+  - for deep copies, use structuredClone / stringify && parse

 #### prototypes